1duo/awesome-ai-infrastructures/README.md

 > The Kubeflow project is dedicated to making deployments of machine learning (ML) workflows on **[Kubernetes](https://kubernetes.io/)** simple, portable and scalable.
 Our goal is not to recreate other services, but to provide a straightforward way to deploy best-of-breed open-source systems for ML to diverse infrastructures.
 Anywhere you are running [Kubernetes](https://kubernetes.io/), you should be able to run Kubeflow.

-> Kubeflow started as an open sourcing of the way Google ran [Tensorflow](https://www.tensorflow.org/) internally, based on a pipeline called TensorFlow Extended.
+> Kubeflow started as an open sourcing of the way Google ran [TensorFlow](https://www.tensorflow.org/) internally, based on a pipeline called TensorFlow Extended.

 | [__homepage__](https://www.kubeflow.org/) | [__github__](https://github.com/kubeflow/kubeflow) | [__documentation__](https://www.kubeflow.org/docs/about/kubeflow/) |
 [__blog__](https://kubernetes.io/blog/2017/12/introducing-kubeflow-composable/) |
 [__talk__](https://conferences.oreilly.com/strata/strata-ny-2018/public/schedule/detail/69041) | [__slices__](https://cdn.oreillystatic.com/en/assets/1/event/278/Kubeflow%20explained_%20Portable%20machine%20learning%20on%20Kubernetes%20Presentation.pdf) |

-#### Features:
+#### Components:

 - **Notebooks**: a JupyterHub to create and manage interactive Jupyter notebooks.